nikita-volkov/hasql/README.md

 * ["hasql-cursor-query"](https://github.com/nikita-volkov/hasql-cursor-query) - a declarative abstraction over cursors.

 * ["hasql-cursor-transaction"](https://github.com/nikita-volkov/hasql-cursor-transaction) - a lower-level abstraction over cursors, which however allows to fetch from multiple cursors simultaneously.
 Generally though "hasql-cursor-query" is the recommended alternative.

-* ["hasql-th"](https://github.com/nikita-volkov/hasql-th) - Template Haskell utilities, such as getting SQL from external files at compile-time.
-It's planned to extend this library to provide a compile-time checking of the SQL-syntax correctness.

 * ["hasql-migration"](https://github.com/tvh/hasql-migration) - A port of postgresql-simple-migration for use with hasql.